On this page

 • Day 2 from hour 48 to hour 72, and so on.

 When using strict calendar dates, a day starts when the calendar day starts, and ends when the calendar day ends.
-Daily retention is then determined by:
+Amplitude then determines daily retention by:

 • The timezone specified in your project settings.